 The Worf Barrage: Usually played straight, but subverted hilariously in "The Greatest Villain" - Beck's robot appears to block it, then falls apart a second later, resulting in an extremely short fight.
 Even mentioned in Super Robot Wars Z where its encyclopedia entry notes "it did not get any fight scene."

-Younger Than They Look: Dorothy.
+Dorothy.
 It's never lampshaded, despite the romantic interest that seems to develop between her and Roger; on the other hand, maybe this is normal in a city where androids and humans coexist as equals.
+However, being an android Dorothy is technically ageless and is more than equal to the characters of the series.
+Being technically ageless and having been designed to be who she is, her lifetime time since her activation is irrelevant and it's really a nonexistent problem.